hmrc/gform-stubs/README.md

 # gform-stubs

-This is a placeholder README.md for a new repository
+This is a microservice that stubs external dependencies of gform (& perhaps gform-frontend) for running in test environments where those dependencies are not available.

 ### License